Linux vs Unix

 [image source]

 The kernel is the core program of the Unix operating system that has complete control over the entire system.
 It comes with various subsystems responsible for handling the files, resources, and memory.
 Also, they will take care of the start and stop of the programs and other low-level tasks.
-The kernel is considered as the heart of the OS that acts as an interface between the underlying hardware and the applications that are running on top of it.
+The kernel is considered the heart of the OS and acts as an interface between the underlying hardware and the applications that are running on top of it.
 The kernel subsystems come with exceptional features such as concurrency, virtual memory, and VFS.

 As per the above image, the outer layer of the Unix architecture contains the shell, commands, and application programs.
 Here, the shell acts as an interface between the user running the system and the kernel inside the system.
 Users run the commands on the shell and interpret them in the language understandable by the kernel and then the required computer programs as per the given command.